Medically reviewed by Drugs.com. Last updated on Sep 4, 2020.

 • Autoimmune disorder: Positive antinuclear antibody titers have been detected in patients (with negative baselines).
 Rare cases of autoimmune disorder, including lupus-like syndrome or autoimmune hepatitis, have been reported; monitor and discontinue if symptoms develop.

 • Demyelinating CNS disease: Rare cases of new-onset or exacerbation of CNS demyelinating disorders have occurred; may present with mental status changes and some may be associated with permanent disability.
-Optic neuritis, transverse myelitis, multiple sclerosis, Guillain-Barré syndrome, other peripheral demyelinating neuropathies, and new-onset or exacerbation of seizures have been reported.
+Optic neuritis, transverse myelitis, multiple sclerosis, Guillain-Barré syndrome, and other peripheral demyelinating neuropathies have been reported.
 Use with caution in patients with preexisting or recent-onset CNS demyelinating disorders.

 • Heart failure: Worsening and new-onset heart failure has been reported, including in patients without known preexisting cardiovascular disease.
 Use with caution in patients with heart failure or decreased left ventricular function.
 In a scientific statement from the American Heart Association, TNF blockers have been determined to be agents that may either cause direct myocardial toxicity or exacerbate underlying myocardial dysfunction (magnitude: major) (AHA [Page 2016]).

-• Hematologic disorders: Rare cases of pancytopenia and and aplastic anemia have been reported with etanercept.
+• Hematologic disorders: Rare cases of pancytopenia and aplastic anemia have been reported (some fatal).
 Patients must be advised to seek medical attention if they develop signs and symptoms suggestive of blood dyscrasias; discontinue if significant hematologic abnormalities are confirmed.
 Use with caution in patients with a history of significant hematologic abnormalities.

-• Hepatitis B: Rare reactivation of hepatitis B (HBV) has occurred in chronic carriers of the virus, usually in patients receiving concomitant immunosuppressants; evaluate for HBV prior to initiation in all patients.
-Monitor during and for several months following discontinuation of treatment in HBV carriers; interrupt therapy if reactivation occurs and treat appropriately with antiviral therapy; if resumption of therapy is deemed necessary, exercise caution and monitor patient closely.
+• Hepatitis B: Rare reactivation of hepatitis B (HBV) has occurred in chronic carriers of the virus, usually in patients receiving concomitant immunosuppressants (has been fatal); evaluate for HBV prior to initiation in all patients.
+Monitor during and for several months following discontinuation of treatment in HBV carriers; consider interruption of therapy if reactivation occurs and treat appropriately with antiviral therapy.
+If resumption of therapy is deemed necessary, exercise caution and monitor patient closely.